tlahin/roger_skyline_1/README.md

     bantime = 900
     action = iptables[name=HTTP, port=http, protocol=tcp]

-  after saving the configuration we need to make a filter for our new jail:
+  after saving the configuration you need to make a filter for your new jail:
   `sudo vim /etc/fail2ban/filter.d/http-get-dos.conf`.

   Useful tool to figure out a regex configuration: https://www.regextester.com.